mysociety/collideoscope/README.md

    script at any time and use the data you've got (a few reports are probably enough for development), or you can wait 3 minutes and re-run until you get enough to meet your needs - the script will skip existing reports.
+   Alternatively, connect to the mySociety VPN to lift the MapIt rate limit.
 9. Don't forget to update the `LATEST_STATS19_UPDATE` constant in `Smidsy.pm`.

 Running this site as part of a FixMyStreet vagrant install